PlutoLang/Pluto/README.md

 Pluto will not have a heavy focus on light-weight and embeddability, but it'll be kept in mind.
 I intend on adding features to this that'll make Lua (or in this case, Pluto) more general-purpose and bring more attention to the Lua programming language, which I deeply love.
 Pluto will not grow to the enormous size of Python, obviously, but the standard library will most definitely be expanded.
 Standardized object orientation in the form of classes is planned, but there's no implementation abstract yet.

+### Note
+This is a learner's project concerning the internals of Lua.
+I will often add and change things simply to learn more about my environment.
+As a result, there will be breaking changes very often.
+There may be bugs, and there will be design choices that people probably don't agree with.
+However, this will become a good base to write more Lua patches from.
+I do welcome other people in using Pluto as a reference for their own Lua patches — because Pluto offers some neat improvements over Lua already.

 ## Breaking changes:
 - `!=` is the new inequality operator.
 - The `^` operator now performs bitwise XOR instead of exponentiation.